dsprogis/mask_valve/README.md

 ## Remaining issues:
 This solution does not solve two other problems:
-1. securing the mask to the face and
+1. securing the mask to the head (presumably with straps) and
 1. making a seal against the contour of the face.

 ## Assembly